powsybl/powsybl-core/docs/simulation/sensitivity/sensitivity.md

 - a contingency context.
   Usually we compute the impact of an injection increase on a branch flow or current, the impact of a shift of a phase tap changer on a branch flow or current or the impact of a voltage target increase on a bus voltage.

-A sensitivity variable represents a change on a equipment or on a group of equipments.
+A sensitivity variable represents a change on an equipment or on a group of equipments.
 The supported variable types are:
-- Use `INJECTION_ACTIVE_POWER` to model a change on the production of a generator or on a group of generators, on the consumption of a load or on a group of loads or on GLSK (for Generation and Load Shift keys) that describes a linear combination of power injection shifts on generators and loads.
+- Use `INJECTION_ACTIVE_POWER` to model a change on active production of a generator or on a group of generators, on the active consumption of a load or on a group of loads or on GLSK (for Generation and Load Shift keys) that describes a linear combination of active power injection shifts on generators and loads.
 The variable increase is in MW.
+- Use `INJECTION_REACTIVE_POWER` to model a change on reactive production of a generator or on the reactive consumption of a load.
+The variable increase is in MVar.
 - Use `TRANSFORMER_PHASE` to model the change of the tap position of a phase tap changer of a two windings transformer.
 The increase is in degree.
 - Use `BUS_TARGET_VOLTAGE` to model an increase of the voltage target of a generator, a static var compensator, a two or three windings transformer, a shunt compensator or a VSC converter station.
 The increase is in KV.
 - Use `HVDC_LINE_ACTIVE_POWER` to model the change of the active power set point of an HVDC line.
 The increase is in MW.